devJuanS/fullstackopen-course/part-02/phonebook/README.md

 ## Step 3: Allowing users to add phone numbers to the phone book.

 **Goal**: Add a second input element to add phone numbers.

+## Step 4: Search field to filter by name.

+**Goal**: Implement a search field that can be used to filter the list of people by name.